The History of Heroin: What Is It? Where Does It Come From? How Is Addiction Treated?

 During MAT, a co-occurring disorder may be discovered.
 Many people with a substance use disorder don’t even know they have a mental health disorder.
 People are said to have co-occurring disorders when they have both a substance use disorder and a mental health disorder, such as anxiety, depression, or post-traumatic stress disorder (PTSD).
 In some cases, the diagnosis of a co-occurring disorder can help reach the root cause of one’s addiction.

 We can help you overcome addiction and get your life back.

 Your calls are always free and 100% confidential.

 Seeking Treatment with Vertava Health

 Here at Vertava Health, we understand heroin addiction can affect both the mind and the body.
 We offer a peaceful, serene setting that matches the comfort you deserve.

 With us, you will learn to gain or rebuild your self-confidence and alter negative thoughts through psychosocial therapies like cognitive behavioral therapy, dialectical behavior therapy, and motivational interviewing.
 Learning how to deal with negative thoughts and behaviors can have a positive, lasting impact on you, your road to recovery, and relapse prevention.

-If you need detox, we offer medically supervised services that will help you manage pain and withdrawal symptoms while also regulating breathing and heart functions.
+If you need detox, we offer medically supervised heroin treatment services that will help you manage pain and withdrawal symptoms while also regulating breathing and heart functions.
 Medication is also available should you need it.
 Our medication-assisted treatment (MAT) is used in combination with behavioral therapies to give you a holistic healing experience.